hacktoberfest-codex/Social-Pulse/README.md

 ![Single-Post](SinglePost_Img.jpg)
 - Top Post allows user to input a subreddit link and it fetches the top comments and shows the result in the form of a pie chart
 ![Top-Post-Page](TopPost_Img.jpg)
+- The History Page serves as a comprehensive log of all saved single post analyses.
+It provides a chronological record of past analyses conducted on individual Reddit posts or other similar single pieces of content.
 ![History](History_Img.jpg)

 ## Getting Started